SP replaces Khajuraho LS candidate, gives ticket to former MLA Meera Yadav | Politics

 SP replaces Khajuraho LS candidate, gives ticket to former MLA Meera Yadav

-The Samajwadi Party on Monday replaced its Khajuraho Lok Sabha candidate Mohan Yadav with former MLA Meera Deep Narayan Yadav.Meera Yadav will take on Madhya Pradesh Bharatiya Janata Party chief and sitting MP VD Sharma.
+The Samajwadi Party on Monday replaced its Khajuraho Lok Sabha candidate Manoj Yadav rpt Manoj Yadav with former MLA Meera Deep Narayan Yadav.Meera Yadav will take on Madhya Pradesh Bharatiya Janata Party chief and sitting MP VD Sharma.
 Her husband Deep Narayan Yadav was SP MLA in 2007 and 2012 from Garautha in Jhansi in neighbouring Uttar Pradesh.

 - Country: